george24601/notes/mgmt/build_team.md

 The excuse for overstaffing is always the need for a specialist in the team just in case we need him.
 One should only have on a team the knowledges and skills that are needed day in day out for the bulk of the work.
 Specialists who are needed once in a while should always remain outside, and hired on contract.

-Have strong onboarding documents and employee handbooks.
-Have new employees improve those onboarding documents

  It’s your responsibility, therefore, to get your team on the same page: Get used to repeating yourself, and drop the passive-aggressive “as I said last week” and “per my last email.”

 For every open job on your team, you need to spend one hour a day on recruiting-related activities.
 Cap that investment at 50% of your time.